Chart Color Schemes

 Recent residential development output has been above average within Oxenford - Maudsland when compared nationally

 Oxenford-Maudsland averaged approximately 46 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25233 homes were approved, with an additional 36 approved so far in FY26.
-Each year, around nine people moved to the area for each dwelling built during these five years.
+Between Financial Year 21 (FY21) and FY25233 homes were approved, with an additional 36 approved in FY26 to date.
+On average, 9 people moved to the area per year for each dwelling built over these five financial years.

 Nationally, this level is also lower, reflecting market maturity and possible development constraints.
-New development in Oxenford-Maudsland consists of 97.0% detached dwellings and 3.0% attached dwellings, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space.
-New construction favours detached housing more than current patterns suggest (80.0% at Census), indicating ongoing robust demand for family homes despite increasing density pressures.
-The estimated population per dwelling approval is 577 people in the area, reflecting its quiet, low activity development environment.
-Future projections show Oxenford-Maudsland adding approximately 4,442 residents by 2041, based on the latest AreaSearch quarterly estimate.
+New development in Oxenford-Maudsland consists of 97.0% detached dwellings and 3.0% attached dwellings, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
+This favours detached housing more than current patterns suggest (80.0% at Census), demonstrating ongoing robust demand for family homes despite increasing density pressures.
+The estimated population count of 577 people per dwelling approval reflects its quiet, low activity development environment.
+Future projections indicate Oxenford-Maudsland adding 4,433 residents by 2041, according to the latest AreaSearch quarterly estimate.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development